thompsoncarlos/hooked_movies_hooks/README.md

-# Thomp's Movies Project
+# Hooked Movies Project

 ## Motivation
-A Project developed with React, consuming the TMDB API (films), to practice the knownledge about React hooks and React Router, created with CRA template.
+A Project developed with React.Js, consuming the TMDB API (films), to practice the knownledge about React hooks and React Router, created with CRA template.

 ## Running the project